GRAM: Spatial general-purpose audio representation models for real-world applications: Materials and Methods

 \subsection{Pre-training}

-\textbf{Online mixing of naturalistic sound scenes:} We divided the 85,000 sets of BRIRs describing the naturalistic scenes into a train set consisting of 70,000 scenes (corresponding to 70 Matterport3D houses) and a test set of 15,000 scenes (15 Matterport3D houses) for down-stream evaluation (see section experiments).
+\textbf{Online mixing of naturalistic sound scenes:} The 85,000 naturalistic scenes were split into a train set of 70,000 scenes (corresponding to 70 Matterport3D houses), and a test set of 15,000 scenes (15 Matterport3D houses) for downstream evaluation (see Section~\ref{downstream_exp}).
+We used the 70,000 naturalistic scenes in the train set to generate naturalistic scenes for all audio clips in the unbalanced AudioSet training set (10-second soundtracks from 1.74 million YouTube videos~\citep{audioset}).
+Specifically, during training, we randomly paired an AudioSet clip with a noise sound clip from the WHAMR! background noise database~\citep{Maciejewski2020WHAMR}.
+WHAMR!
+Noise clips longer than 10 s were trimmed to 10 s duration, and a linear fade-in/fade-out of 200 ms was applied to every noise clip before mixing of the sound scene.

-We used the 70,000 naturalistic scenes in the train set to generate a naturalistic version of the unbalanced training set of AudioSet (10-second sound tracks of 1.74 million YouTube videos~\citep{audioset}).
-Specifically, during training we randomly paired every AudioSet clip with a noise sound clip from the WHAMR! background noise database~\citep{Maciejewski2020WHAMR}.
-WHAMR! noise clips longer than 10 s were trimmed to 10 s duration and a linear fade-in/fade-out of 200 ms was added to every WHAMR! noise clip prior to mixing of the sound scene.
+To create a naturalistic sound scene, we then convolved the AudioSet clip with either BRIR$(s,r,\theta)$ for GRAM-Binaural or ARIR$(s,r,\theta)$ for GRAM-Ambisonics to obtain $T$.
+Similarly, we convolved the WHAMR! noise clip with the BRIR$(\phi_i, r, \theta)$ to obtain $N_{i}$.
+In naturalistic scenes with diffuse background noise, the diffuse noise field $D$ was generated by summing the noise clips $D = \sum_{i=1}^{M} N_i$ where $N_i$ are individual noise clips and $M$ is the total number of noise clips.
+The naturalistic sound scene $S$ was then computed as $S = T + bN$ for scenes with localized noise and as $S = T + bD$ for scenes with a diffuse noise field.
+Here, $b$ is a scaling parameter that mixes target and noise clips at a signal-to-noise ratio (SNR) ranging from +5 dB to +40 dB.

-To create the naturalistic sound scene, we then convolved the sound source BRIR with the AudioSet clip to obtain $S$, and the noise source BRIR(s) with the WHAM! clip to obtain $N_{i}$.
-In naturalistic scenes with diffuse background noise, the diffuse noise field was generated by summing the noise clips $N = \sum_{i}N_i$.
-The naturalistic sound scene $S$ was then calculated as $S = T+bN$, where $b$ is a scaling parameter introduced to mix target and noise sound clips at a given signal-to-noise ratio (SNR) ranging between +5 dB and +40 dB.
+\textbf{Input features:} We transformed the channels of each sound scene into log-scale mel spectrograms using 128 mel filters in the frequency range of 50-16000 Hz with a 25 ms Hanning window and 10 ms hop length, resulting in spectrograms of dimension $1001 \times 128$.
+We added zero padding to achieve a $1024 \times 128$ dimension.
+For GRAM-Ambisonics, following \citet{elsa, ambisonic_IVs}, we extracted intensity vectors utilizing the equation below:

-\textbf{Input features:} We transformed the resulting binaural raw waveforms into binaural log-scale mel spectrograms using 128 mel filters in the frequency range of 50-16000 Hz using 25 ms Hanning window and a 10 ms hop length, resulting in binaural spectrograms of dimension From the $1024 \times 128$.
+Where $A_{n,m}$ are the $n^\textrm{th}$ and $m^\textrm{th}$ order and mode of the ambisonics signal corresponding to its omnidirectional ($W$) and three dipole $(Z,Y,X)$ components, and $(\cdot)^*$ denotes complex conjugation.
+IVs are scaled to unit norm.
+We concatenated mel spectrograms and intensity vectors, resulting in input $x = [x_\text{mel}, IVs]$.